1j01/look-around-you.go/README.md

 The end result is not much more complicated than "Hello world!"
-(it's maybe in the same tier, still fairly trivial), but it's a bit more animated, and achieving a specific effect.
+(it's maybe in the same tier, still fairly trivial), but it's a bit more animated, and achieving a specific retro effect.

 ## Getting Started